Emtricitabine and tenofovir alafenamide (Oral)

 It is very important that your doctor check your progress at regular visits to make sure emtricitabine and tenofovir alafenamide is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-emtricitabine and tenofovir alafenamide may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood) and liver toxicity.
-These reactions are more common if you are female, obese, or have been taking anti-HIV medicines for a long time.
+Emtricitabine and tenofovir alafenamide may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood) and liver toxicity.
+These reactions are more common if you are a female, obese, or have been taking anti-HIV medicines for a long time.
 Call your doctor right away if you have abdominal or stomach discomfort, a decreased appetite, diarrhea, fast and shallow breathing, a general feeling of discomfort, muscle pain or cramping, nausea, shortness of breath, sleepiness, or unusual tiredness or weakness.

 Emtricitabine and tenofovir alafenamide may cause rare, but serious, liver problems.
 This is more common in patients with a history of hepatitis B infection or those who already have liver disease.
 Check with your doctor right away if you have clay-colored stools, dark urine, a decreased appetite, a fever, a headache, itching, nausea and vomiting, a skin rash, stomach pain or tenderness, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.